 Before the shopping center called Broadcasting Square occupied the space between Broadcasting Road and Van Reed Road on Paper Mill Road, there was sprawling farm land a tall radio towers.
 The towers and land belonged to WEEU and were used to broadcast the AM radio station far and wide.

-WEEU had it’s first broadcast on New Years Day 1932.
+WEEU Broadcasting Towers had their first broadcast on New Years Day 1932.
 According to WEEU’s website, “That business, then, was the Reading Broadcasting Company.
 The station’s transmitter building was located between Paper Mill and Van Reed roads on what was then called Broadcast Road.
 Next to the building were two 200-foot towers that supported a 500-foot antenna that was strung between them.”

 At some point between the 1930s and the above photo in 1958, two more towers were added.